M.P.A./M.A.I.R. grad’s Excelsior Fellowship leads to career with NYS

 is among 24 Maxwell alumni named Excelsior Fellows since

-2013, when Gov. Andrew Cuomo launched the initiative.
-The program for recent
+2013, when Gov. Andrew Cuomo started the program.
+The program for recent law,

 diverse backgrounds and new perspectives to policy design and implementation in